Home | Browse Topics | Criminal & traffic law | The criminal courts | The trial

 Criminal Procedure Act 2011, ss 6, 71-74

-• For Category 1 cases, (where penalty less than two years jail): your case is heard by a judge, Justices of the Peace or a Community Magistrate in the District Court.
+• For Category 1 cases (where the maximum penalty would not result in imprisonment): your case is heard by a judge, a Community Magistrate or Justices of the Peace in the District Court.

 Your basic rights under the Bill of Rights Act when standing trial